smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid Identity.md

     }
     ```

-5. To verify the outcome, within the Remote Desktop session to **DC1**, in the Internet Explorer window displaying the Azure portal, navigate to the **Users - All users** blade of the Contoso Azure AD tenant and click **Multi-Factor Authentication** (you might need to click **More...** first).
+5. To verify the outcome, within the Remote Desktop session to **DC1**, in the Internet Explorer window displaying the Azure portal, navigate to the **Users - All users** blade of the Contoso Azure AD tenant and select **Multi-Factor Authentication** (you might need to select **More...** first).
 This will open a new tab in the Internet Explorer window displaying the **multi-factor authentication** portal.

 6. In the **multi-factor authentication** portal, on the **users** tab, ensure that all users have the **MULTI-FACTOR AUTH STATUS** set to **Enabled**.